 All original research articles should be divided into the following sections: abstract, introduction, methods, results, discussion, conclusion, and references.
 The abstract should contain no more than 250 words structured in the following sections: background, methods, results, conclusions.
 A maximum of 10 authors is permitted.
 For papers with more than ten authors, it is suggested that a group name is used and/or with specific names of the additional authors listed in an ad hoc Appendix.

-Authors are strongly encouraged to check their submissions using relevant guidelines for reporting researches (i.e., CONSORT, STROBE, STARD, etc.) before submission.
-The author’s self-appraisal using these checklists can be attached as an appendix.
-Whenever appropriate and/or available, authors are likewise encouraged to indicate in their manuscript the registration of the research project in the appropriate registry databases (i.e., ClinicalTrials.gov, PROSPERO, etc.).
+Authors are strongly encouraged to check their submissions using relevant guidelines for reporting researches (i.e., CONSORT, STROBE, STARD, COREQ, etc.) before submission.
+The author’s self-appraisal using these checklists can be attached as a supplementary file.
+Whenever appropriate and/or available, authors are likewise encouraged to indicate in their manuscript the registration of the research project in the appropriate registry database (i.e., ClinicalTrials.gov, PHRR, etc.).

 All submitted original research articles are required of the following: a structured abstract of not more than 250 words; 3-5 keywords, text body of not more than 5000 words; maximum of 5 tables/figures; not more than 50 references.
 Individual tables and/or figures should be placed as a separate file submission.
 No tables/figures embedded in the main text will be permitted.
 A place holder text indicating which table/figure should be inserted in specific parts of the manuscript is expected

-Meta-analyses and Systematic reviews which provide a critical overview of the research on specific topics related to physical therapy, occupational therapy, sports science, speech-language pathology, nursing, psychology, biomedical engineering, pharmacy, nutrition,education and other allied health sciences.
+Meta-analysis and Systematic review which provide a critical overview of the research on specific topics related to physical therapy, occupational therapy, sports science, speech-language pathology, nursing, psychology, biomedical engineering, pharmacy, nutrition, education and other allied health sciences.
 High quality systematic reviews with definitive conclusions and clinical practice guidelines are priority for publication.

 Meta-analyses and/or Systematic reviews should follow similar guidelines as that of original research articles.
 However, authors are encouraged to follow the PRISMA guideline in reporting.
 If the systematic review has been registered in a protocol registry, authors are encouraged to report in the main text of their manuscript details of such.